 Admission Fee: 100 Yuan/Person.

-As the best-preserved street in Lhasa, Barkhor Street surrounds the Jokhang Monastery and features the religion, economy, cultural, ethnic, handicrafts, and Tibetan customs and lifestyle.
+As the best-preserved street in Lhasa, Barkhor Street surrounds the Jokhang Monastery and features the religion, economy, culture, ethnic, handicrafts, and Tibetan customs and lifestyle.
 At night, Barkhor street is very enchanting, When night falls and evening lights are lit, all the shops are still open for Business.
 The melodious music accompanied by various sounds of the peddlers hawking their wares, and the tempting smell of different snacks will make visitors enjoy themselves so much as to forget to go home.

 Travel Tips: Tourists should walk clock-wise as pilgrims do.
 While buying articles, you should choose the best and cheaper one after comparison and bargaining.